Nicola Ciotti: Biography

 He finished fifth at the 2005 World Championships and sixth at the 2006 European Championships.
 He also competed at the European Indoor Championships in 2002, 2005, 2007 and 2009, the World Championships in 2003, 2005 and 2007 as well as the 2004 Olympic Games and the 2006 World Indoor Championships without reaching the final.

 Ciotti became Italian high jump champion in 2005, triumphing over Giulio Ciotti, Andrea Bettinelli, and Alessandro Talotti in those efforts.
 He also became indoor champion in 2002, 2005 and 2006.

 His personal best jump is 2.30 metres, achieved in July 2003 in Viersen, and then equalled twice since.
-He has 2.31 metres on the indoor track, achieved in January 2006 in Hustopece, at the same competition as his brother jumped the same height for his personal best.
-On 9 February 2011, almost 35, jumping 2.28 at the meeting in Banska Bystrica, gets the minimum for participation in the 2011 European Athletics Indoor Championships in Paris.
+He has 2.31 metres on the indoor track, achieved in January 2006 in Hustopeče, at the same competition as his brother jumped the same height for his personal best.
+On 9 February 2011, almost 35, jumping 2.28 at the meeting in Banská Bystrica, gets the minimum for participation in the 2011 European Athletics Indoor Championships in Paris.